KBNLresearch/omSipCreator/doc/sip-spec.md

 ## General structure of a SIP

 Each SIP is represented as a directory.
 Each carrier that is part of the SIP is represented as a subdirectory within that directory.
 The SIP's root directory contains a [METS](https://www.loc.gov/mets/) file with technical, structural and bibliographic metadata.
-Bibliographic metadata is stored in [MODS](https://www.loc.gov/standards/mods/) format (3.4) which is embedded in a METS *mdWrap* element.
 Here's a simple example of a SIP that is made up of 2 carriers (which are represented as ISO 9660 images):

     ── 269448861